haiatto/OGJ_Koekatamarin/New Unity Project/Assets/Photon Unity Networking/readme.txt

 	Also included: A setup wizard, demo scenes, documentation and editor extensions.

-PUN & PUN+
+Requirements
-	PUN is the free package of Photon Unity Networking.
-Export to iOS or Android requires the Unity iOS PRO and Unity Android PRO licenses.
+	Unity iOS PRO and Unity Android PRO for exports to these platforms
-	PUN+ contains special native plugins that allow export to mobiles from Unity Free.

-Android and iOS Exports
-	See "PUN & PUN+"

 Help and Documentation